-The reporting entity is Industrial and Commercial Bank of China (New Zealand) Limited.
+This Disclosure Statement has been issued by Industrial and Commercial Bank of China (New Zealand) Limited ("The Bank" or "ICBC (NZ)") for the year ended 31 December 2023 in accordance with the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended) (the "Order").
 The Bank does not prepare group financial statements as the Bank does not have any subsidiaries.
 The Bank is registered under the Companies Act 1993 and is incorporated in New Zealand.
 The Bank was incorporated on 13 March 2013.
-The financial statements are for the twelve months ended 31 December 2022.
+The financial statements are for the twelve months ended 31 December 2023.

 These financial statements have been prepared in accordance with the requirements of the Companies Act 1993, the Financial Markets Conduct Act 2013, and the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended).
-They were approved for issue by the Directors on 24 March 2023.
+They were approved for issue by the Directors on 27 March 2024.